 Dr. Carles Mateu (M) (Ph.D., associate professor at UDL), PhD in Engineering from UDL.
 He was responsible for information and communication systems, as responsible for UDL's communications network and computer security.
 Later, he became director of IT services of the UDL.
 In 2009, after a period as a researcher at the Institute of Artificial Intelligence Research of CSIC, he joined as a lecturer at UDL, until 2014.
 Currently, he is Associate professor.
-His interests are based on: the study and design of computationally complex optimisation solutions, especially in the field of computational sustainability and energy efficiency; the study of contents in social networks for the extraction of information, for the modelling of social opinion and discussion; the deployment of intelligent sensor networks and the use of social networks for the analysis of the behaviour of in the detection of the det
+His interests are based on: the study and design of computationally complex optimisation solutions, especially in the field of computational sustainability and energy efficiency; the study of contents in social networks for the extraction of information, for the modelling of social opinion and discussion; the deployment of intelligent sensor networks and the use of social networks for the analysis of the behaviour of the second state of the second of th